 Awareness of common hermeneutical errors is as important as knowledge of sound principles.
 The following mistakes appear frequently in popular Bible reading and are worth naming explicitly.

-- Eisegesis: Reading meaning into the text rather than drawing it out.
+Eisegesis is the practice of reading meaning into the text rather than drawing it out.
 This happens when a reader approaches a passage with a predetermined conclusion and selects details that support it while ignoring those that complicate it.
+The corrective is methodological humility: pre-commit to changing your view if the text does not support it.

-- Proof-texting: Citing isolated verses to support a position without regard for their literary or theological context.
+Proof-texting refers to citing isolated verses to support a position without regard for their literary or theological context.
 A verse taken out of context can be made to say almost anything.
+The discipline of careful exegesis requires that every interpretation account for the immediate, literary, and canonical context in which a verse appears.

-- Over-allegorizing: Treating narrative details as symbolic when the text gives no warrant for doing so.
+Over-allegorizing means treating narrative details as symbolic when the text gives no warrant for doing so.
 Not every number in the Bible is a code, and not every tree is a metaphor.
+Allegorical reading has a legitimate place when the text invites it — but the invitation must come from the text itself, not from the interpreter's imagination.

-- Under-reading poetry: Treating poetic language as propositional statement.
+Under-reading poetry means treating poetic language as propositional statement.
 The Psalms are not systematic theology; they are prayers and songs that express the full range of human experience before God.
+When a psalmist says "the mountains skipped like rams," he is not making a geological claim.
+The interpretive move is to ask what the poetry is doing emotionally and theologically, not just what it says literally.

-- Chronological snobbery: Assuming that modern readers have interpretive advantages over ancient ones.
+Chronological snobbery is the assumption that modern readers have interpretive advantages over ancient ones.
 In many cases, the opposite is true — ancient readers shared the cultural and linguistic world of the text in ways we do not.
+Modern readers benefit from manuscript evidence and historical-critical tools, but they are at a significant disadvantage when it comes to the cultural assumptions, idioms, and literary conventions that shaped the original communication.

 Hermeneutics and Biblical Typology